-Nearly 300 veterans applied for the fellowship, and of the 13 selected, eight are Houston residents while the other five will relocate to the area.
+Nearly 300 veterans applied for the fellowship.
 These Fellows, unlike previous cohorts, will serve as full-time employees of Team Rubicon for a full year beginning in February 2018.
 They will be tasked with leading the efforts on the ground as the organization trains and engages volunteers in recovery work downrange.
 Cohort 6 will also participate in YouSchool, a self-discovery program designed to help Fellows develop goals in achieving a successful life and transition after their time in uniform.

 Team Rubicon is Proud to Introduce Cohort 6 of the Clay Hunt Fellows Program: